dotnet/AspNetCore.Docs/aspnetcore/blazor/host-and-deploy/server.md

 [!INCLUDE[](~/includes/not-latest-version.md)]

-This article explains how to host and deploy server-side Blazor apps using ASP.NET Core.
+This article explains how to host and deploy server-side Blazor apps (Blazor Web Apps and Blazor Server apps) using ASP.NET Core.

 ## Host configuration values